dmdmdm/rspell/README.md

 # dspell
-A spell checker with sugestions using only /usr/share/dict/words - emulates ispell and aspell
+A spell checker with suggestions using only /usr/share/dict/words - emulates ispell and aspell

 Other spell checkers are huge beasts.
 But this one is pretty small.
 It just uses /usr/share/dict/words which is available on all Linux systems.

-Here's what happens when you check a correctly spelled word and an incorrected spelled word:
+Here's what happens when you check a correctly spelled word and an incorrectly spelled word:

  ```
  $ echo apple orrange | ./dspell